A Study of Darvadstrocel for Treating Complex Perianal Fistulas in Children and Teenagers With Crohn's Disease

 Time Frame: Up to Week 52

-Time to clinical response defined as the time in weeks from treatment start to first visit at which clinical response is observed before Week 52; where clinical response is said to occur if a clinical assessment shows closure of at least 50% of all treated external openings that were draining at baseline despite gentle finger compression.
+Time to clinical response defined as the time in weeks from treatment start to first visit at which clinical response was observed before Week 52; where clinical response is said to have occurred if a clinical assessment showed closure of at least 50% of all treated external openings that were draining at baseline despite gentle finger compression.
+Participants without documented time to clinical response by the end of study (Week 52), were censored at the date of last assessment along with the participants who discontinued without clinical response before Week 52 at the date of last visit.

 Up to Week 52